 Our Recycling segment derives a significant portion of its revenues from the sale of recyclable materials.
 Since purchase and sale prices of recyclable materials, particularly newspaper, corrugated containers, plastics, ferrous and aluminum, can fluctuate based upon market conditions, we use long-term supply contracts with customers to reduce commodity risk.
 Under such contracts, we obtain a guaranteed minimum price for recyclable materials through the receipt of a tipping fee when commodity prices fall below agreed upon thresholds.
 Conversely, when prices for recyclable materials rise above agreed upon thresholds, we provide the counterparty with a portion of the related revenues.
 The contracts are generally with large domestic companies that use the recyclable materials in their manufacturing process, such as paper, packaging and consumer goods companies.
-In fiscal year 2017, 35.5% of the revenues from the sale of residential recyclable materials were derived from sales under longterm contracts.
+In fiscal year 2016, 30.7% of the revenues from the sale of residential recyclable materials were derived from sales under long-term contracts.
 At times, we also hedge against fluctuations in the commodity prices of recycled paper and corrugated containers in order to mitigate the variability in cash flows and earnings generated from the sales of recycled materials at floating prices.
-As of December 31, 2017, no such commodity hedges were in place.
+As of December 31, 2016, no such commodity hedges were in place.
 Also, we mitigate the impact from commodity price fluctuations through the use of a floating SRA fee charged to collection customers to offtake recycling commodity risk.
-The global recycling market has experienced further negative commodity pricing pressure in 2017, which has continued into early 2018.
-Markets are expected to remain depressed into the foreseeable future, as China launched its National Sword program aimed at reducing contamination levels in imported recyclables and eliminating certain commodity grades.
-Due to China's reduced purchasing of commodities, export pricing for mixed paper declined by 80% from July 2017 through February 2018, and OCC pricing declined 45% during the same period.